 On March 14, all air traffic with Italy was banned.
 Furthermore, on March 16, Greece closed its borders with Albania and North Macedonia, only permitting the transportation of goods and the entry of Greek nationals and residents.
 The suspension of ferry services to and from Italy, air links to Spain, as well as the prohibition of all cruise ships and sailboats docking in Greek ports was also decided.

 On March 20, Minister of Maritime Affairs and Insular Policy announced that only permanent residents and supply trucks would be allowed to travel to the Greek islands (see also section 1.2).
-Travelers need to provide proof of permanent residence (via a tax certificate) on the island to which they wish to travel.
-People who are already on the islands and wish to leave are allowed to return to the mainland.
+Travelers were required to provide proof of permanent residence (via a tax certificate) on the island to which they wish to travel.
+People who were already on the islands and wished to leave were allowed to return to the mainland.

 On March 22, the Greek government announced a ban on all nonessential transport and movement across the country.
-On April 7, further restrictions on travel by sea, air and land, until April 27, were applied as part of the efforts to contain the spread of Covid-19 during Easter (see details in section 1.2) Area-specific lockdowns have been applied (see details in section 1.2 and 5).
+On April 7, further restrictions on travel by sea, air and land, until April 27, were applied as part of the efforts to contain the spread of Covid-19 during Easter (see details in section 1.2) Area-specific lockdowns were also applied.

 Opening of borders

-Until June 15, international flights are allowed only into Athens airport.
-All visitors are tested upon arrival and are required to stay overnight at a designated hotel.
-If the test is negative, then the passenger self-quarantines for 7 days.
-If the test is positive, the passenger is quarantined under supervision for 14 days.
-International flights to Athens and Greece's second-largest city of Thessaloniki to resume on June 15.
+Until June 15, international flights were allowed only into Athens airport.
+All visitors were tested upon arrival and were required to stay overnight at a designated hotel.
+If the test was negative, passengers were to self-isolate for 7 days.
+In the event of a positive result, passengers would isolate under supervision for 14 days.
+International flights to Athens and Greece's second-largest city of Thessaloniki resumed on June 15.
 The list of countries was compiled based on their epidemiological profile and taking into account the announcements made by the European Aviation Safety Agency (EASA) and the relevant recommendations of the Infectious Diseases Committee.

 June 15 and until June 30, 2020: